ciaranmcnulty/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 ## Riffle the pages

-I don't know how many books Gerald M. Weinberg has *read*, but he has *written* over 40 books.
+I don't know how much Gerald M. Weinberg *reads*, but he has *written* over 50 books.
 From "Weinberg on Writing", I'm quoting a tip on reading nonfiction:

 <blockquote>"My own way (...) is to riffle the pages, scanning from back to front for something interesting that catches my eye, usually a picture or diagram of some sort.
 I start reading from there and continue until I lose interest.
 The I riffle again and repeat the process." </blockquote>